Back to Blog

 Onam booking windows close months before the season opens.
 Any advertising agency planning a Kerala campaign that arrives in July expecting premium outdoor inventory has already lost the best locations.
 Kerala doesn’t run on a South India media plan.
-The festival calendar is different, the language brief is different, and audience behaviour shifts city by city.
+The festival calendar, the language brief, and audience behaviour across cities are different enough to require a dedicated approach.

 Five things separate an effective Kerala campaign from a generic one.
 None are obvious from national market data.

-This is not a primer on Kerala.
-It is a briefing for media planners who already know what they’re doing and want to do it better in a market that consistently underperforms when run on a national template.
+This is a briefing for media planners who already know what they’re doing and want to do it better in a market that consistently underperforms when run on a national template.

 Onam advertising strategy: why it’s only one of five peaks